 We provide life-changing education to empower girls, end harmful traditional practices, and transform rural communities in Kenya.
 We believe that every girl, no matter where she is born, deserves a chance to dream and achieve her full potential.
 When a girl is empowered to learn, grow, and lead, the future is bright.
 This is Kakenya’s Dream.

 “I had a dream where all the girls in my village could go to school.”

-In 2013, Dr. Ntaiya was honored by the Global Women’s Rights Award by the Feminist Majority Foundation, was recognized by Women in the World as a “Women of Impact” and named a Top Ten CNN Hero.
-She was honored with a Vital Voices Global Leadership award in 2008 and as a National Geographic Emerging Explorer in 2010.
-She was named one of Newsweek’s “150 Women Who Shake the World” in 2011 and was counted among the Women Deliver 100: The Most Inspiring People Delivering for Girls and Women.
+Dr. Ntaiya is a proud CNN Hero Finalist and National Geographic Emerging Explorer.
+She was honored to receive the Feminist Majority Global Women’s Rights Award from the Feminist Majority Foundation in 2013 and the Vital Voices Global Leadership Award in 2008.
+She was recognized by Women in the World as a “Woman of Impact,” and named a Top Ten CNN Hero.
+Dr. Ntaiya was also named one of Newsweek Magazine’s “150 Women Who Shake the World” in 2011 and counted among the Women Deliver 100: The Most Inspiring People Delivering for Girls and Women.